Greetings from Dr John Ledger and Gauteng Solar Solutions!

 The On-Sun DIRECT solar water heater was first designed and built in 1990, and has now been in service for 25 years!
 DIRECT means that no heat exchange fluid is involved in this system, making it simpler and more efficient.

 I have been marketing and installing the On-Sun since 2005, and I am happy to offer you my experience and time to consult, discuss and conduct a free site visit to assess your solar water heating requirements, within reasonable distances around Gauteng.
 When you buy an On-Sun system from us, I will personally be on site with my team to install and commission it.
 When you buy our South African On-Sun solar water heating system, you own the system and you make the savings in electricity.
 Every year you save more as the cost of electricity goes up.
+With an expected lifespan of at least 20 years, this is an excellent long-term investment.
+If necessary, old systems can be refurbished at a fraction of the new price.

 Most of our installations involve fitting the On-Sun 150 as a pre-heater in series with your existing electric geyser.
 Used correctly, this combination should reduce your geyser’s electricity consumption by around 70 – 80%.
 Please read our item below about the rationale of installing the On-Sun as a pre-heater to your existing geyser.